HomeDing/homeding.github.io/elements/index.md

 <!-- MPU9250 -->

-More detailed information on sensor implementation can be found in [sensor elements implementation](/elements/sensors.md).
+More detailed information on sensor implementation can be found in [sensor Elements](/elements/sensors.md) implementation.

 ## Output and Actor Elements